 If you file for Chapter 7 bankruptcy, some of your personal assets will be liquidated in order to repay your debts.
 The debts that are repaid are prioritized by the court, and credit card debts usually fall at the bottom of the list.
 This means that credit card companies may or may not receive money from the liquidation of your assets.
 However, this won't matter because your credit card debt is discharged at the end of your bankruptcy case.

 Filing for Chapter 13 bankruptcy is another option.
 If you file for Chapter 13, you will need to create a repayment plan that outlines how you will repay your debts, including your credit card debts.
 You must follow this repayment plan for three to five years, which means you will make payments every month that will go towards your credit card debt.
 At the end of the plan, the remaining balances on your cards are discharged.

 Both Chapter 7 and Chapter 13 bankruptcy can help you get rid of credit card debt.
 But, there are negative consequences to filing for bankruptcy, which is why it's important to consider other options first.
 Some of the most popular alternatives include:

 Are you drowning in credit card debt?
-It’s important to understand that help is available.
-Contact the skilled credit card debt attorneys at Mitchell & Hammond as soon as possible to discuss your case.
+It's important to understand that help is available.
+Contact the skilled credit card debt attorneys at Hammond Law Firm as soon as possible to discuss your case.
 We will review the details of your financial situation and help you understand the way to deal with your credit card debt.
 To schedule a free consultation, call 405-216-0007 or submit your information via the form on this website.